 Graduate Program

-The Department of History at Colorado State University admits a select group of students each year for its Master of Arts program in History and in Public History.
+The Department of History at Colorado State University admits a select group of students each year for its Master of Arts program in History.
+Our program strengths include United States history, environmental history, cultural resource management & historic preservation, and general public history.

-The Dept. of history at CSU is committed to providing a high-quality graduate education, inclusive learning atmosphere, and to building a diverse student population.
-In our program, students most commonly work with faculty who specialize in areas of U.S., Environmental, and Public history.
+The Department of History at CSU offers a Master of Arts (MA) degree in History and is committed to providing a high-quality graduate education and inclusive learning atmosphere, and to building a diverse student population.
+In our program, students most commonly work with faculty who specialize in areas of United States history, environmental history, cultural resource management & historic preservation, and general public history.
 Graduate students in the program also work closely with each other on class projects, in internships, and on professional and service-learning projects.

-We have a considerable concentration of established historians who study Environmental History and who work with colleagues in CSU’s Warner College of Natural Resources, the Extension Office, and others at CSU to create interdisciplinary research and scholarship.
+We have a considerable concentration of established historians who study Environmental History and who work with colleagues in CSU’s Warner College of Natural Resources, the Office of Engagement and Extension, and other colleges, departments, and centers at CSU to create interdisciplinary research and scholarship.

-Our Public History program, in particular our concentration in Cultural Resource Management and Historic Preservation, is one of the oldest in Intermountain West, has a job placement rate of over 90%, and is nationally renowned.
-Graduate students in our program also have an unparalleled opportunity to apply for competitive research positions at the Public and Environmental History Center, where they gain professional experience and network while completing their degrees.
+Our specialization in cultural resource management & historic preservation is one of the oldest in Intermountain West, has a job placement rate of over 90%, and is nationally renowned.
+Graduate students in our program also have an unparalleled opportunity to apply for competitive paid internships and research positions in which they gain professional experience and network while completing their degrees.
+Such opportunities include a standing internship program with Pinyon Environmental, Inc.; projects through the Public and Environmental History Center; and grant-funded public and applied history projects with faculty members.

 Programs of Study